August 27, 2017

 Regardless of its outcome, the case embarrassed both parties who probably should have known better.
 Still, it also cast a bright light on just how difficult it can be to identify minor imperfections buried deep within an otherwise authentic piece.
 The consequences can be financially disastrous.

 Case in point: I have a client who collects yachts.
 By last count he has seven in his collection all bobbing in a marina just outside Los Angeles.
 Yet he proudly sports a replica Rolex Yacht-Master.
 Even to the untrained eye this paste has a garish orange tinge that glares from across the room.
 He’s had it going on two years now.
 He certainly can afford any real watch he wants.
 So why the knock-off?

 “It was a Father’s day present from my kids,” he explains.
 “It would break their little hearts if I didn’t wear it.
 Besides, it keeps good enough time.
 It’s quartz!”
-So here is my first category of replica buyer - someone who could buy the Real McCoy – and probably has several – but for a reason that makes sense to him he consciously trots out the occasional fake.
+So here is my first category of the replica watches buyer – someone who could buy the Real McCoy – and probably has several – but for a reason that makes sense to him he consciously trots out the occasional fake.